white ash

-Ontario’s most common Ash species, the White Ash gets its common name from the silvery undersides of its leaves and the pale bark of twigs and branches.
-Like all ashes, the White Ash has opposite leaves, and the opposite formation of branches make Ash species easy to identify in the winter.
-White Ash wood is tough and strong, and was often used for farm and plowing equipment by early settlers.
+Ontario’s most common ash species, the white ash is named after the silvery undersides of its leaves and the pale bark of twigs and branches.
+Like all ashes, the white ash has opposite leaves, and the opposite formation of branches make ash species easy to identify in the winter.
+White ash wood is tough and strong, and was often used for farm and plowing equipment by early settlers.
 Many birds, such as Wood Ducks and Quail, feed on the seeds produced in slender samaras (winged keys) each summer and fall.
 Ash species in Ontario can be difficult to distinguish, but winter buds can help differentiate them.
-White Ash also has fairly distinct grey bark with a diamond-ridge pattern, and hairless twigs.
-Unfortunately, White Ash, as are all Ash species, is under significant threat from the invasive Emerald Ash Borer beetle (Agrilus planipennis).
+White ash also has fairly distinct grey bark with a diamond-ridge pattern, and hairless twigs.
+Unfortunately, white ash, as are all Ash species, has been severely impacted by Emerald Ash Borer beetle (Agrilus planipennis) and is critically endangered.

-The bark of young White Ash is smooth and pale gray and smooth, while the bark of mature trunks is gray with diamond furrows.
+The bark of young white ash is smooth and pale gray, while mature trunks are gray with diamond furrows.

 Fall colouring of leaves can vary from yellow to maroon to a dark purple, while leaves in the spring and summer are a vibrant green colour.